Kordofan: Before 1840

+Over the previous centuries Kordofan had largely escaped control by any one of the region's major states, though the Funj Sultanate centred in Sennar projected influence over eastern Kordofan via the Ghudiyat.
+In 1734 Isawi of the Musabba'at (an exiled faction of Darfur's royal family) had dislodged the Ghudiyat administration and repelled subsequent Funj attempts to regain their foothold Kordofan, but after Isawi's death Kordofan was conquered by Abu Likaylik during his rise to power in Sennar.
+Around 1772 Hashim of the Musabba'at led an insurgency which retook control of Kordofan from the aging Likaylik, whose successor in Sennar abandoned attempts to recapture it.
+Hashim began building a state in central Kordofan, but in 1780 the Funj ousted him, and together with his followers (which included the Danaqla, Shaiqiyya, Kababish, and Rizayqat) they began raiding Darfur.

-About the beginning of the 16th century, Funj from Sennar settled in the country; toward the end of that century, Kordofan was conquered by Sulayman Solong, Sultan of Darfur.
-In 1779, Sultan Adlan II of Sennar sent Sheikh Nacib, with two thousand cavalry, to take possession of the country, which remained for about five years under the government of Sennar.
+Kordofan remained for about five years under the government of Sennar.
 There followed a considerable immigration of Arab tribes and native people from Sennar and Dongola (see old Dongola) into the country.
 The Sennari however suffered a decisive defeat in 1784 and thereafter under Darfur viceroys the country enjoyed prosperity.
 The inhabitants lived in peace and were not troubled with taxes; the merchants were exempt from duties, and the tribute paid was a voluntary present to the Sultan of Darfur.
 Bara, the second commercial town of importance in the country, was built by the Dongolavi.
 Commerce extended in all directions.
 Caravans brought products from Abyssinia and Egypt into Lobeid and Bara, from which the greater part was again transported on to other parts of Africa.
 This prosperity ended in 1821 when Muhammad Ali Pasha, Ottoman Viceroy of Egypt sent his son-in-law, Mahommed Bey the Defturdar, with about 4,500 soldiers and eight pieces of artillery, to subject Kordofan to his power.
 The monopoly enjoyed by the Egyptian governors in Kordofan impeded trade and stifled entrepreneurial activities.

 From 1837 to 1839, the country was explored by Ignaz Pallme.